method-inc/challenges/autocorrect/README.md

 ## Language

-Anything that takes stdin, that I can run easily.
+Anything that takes stdin that I can also run easily.

 ## Bounty